Cow Belles: Plot

 Taylor and Courtney finally enjoy their work in the factory and earn the employees' belief and respect.
 However, Courtney ignores Taylor in every possible way.
 They have a fight at work when Courtney is putting in the numbers for the expiration dates.
 Even though they have the money to pay the employees' paychecks, Courtney's mistake threatens their business because the milk, believed to be expired, is sent back.
 Their employers realize this will take them all night and that they will miss the deadline, but Reed comes along with volunteers, mostly town folks (including the wealthy ones who attended Courtney and her friends' debutante) who are impressed with the sisters' efforts to save the beloved dairy company.
 They manage to pull through the evening and the employees and town folks celebrate.
 It is revealed that his business partner and best friend Bob Fenwick is the thief, but he gets away with the money.
 After checking his finances, Reed determines that the dairy will survive, but that money will be tight for some time.
 The girls happily volunteer to work with him even when he gives them the day off to help out.

 In an alternate ending, Courtney finds a way to track Reed's friend who stole the money.
 The girls show their father a footage of the embezzler playing in a casino in Puerto Rico, and Reed alerts the FBI to catch him.
 Despite getting their money back, the sisters continue working in the dairy in the hopes of one day succeeding their father.

 Production

 The movie was inspired by Fox TV series The Simple Life, which formerly starred Paris Hilton and Nicole Richie.
-The Callum Dairy organization is loosely based on Byrne Dairy.
 The movie was filmed in Toronto, Canada in 2005.